Imagine your company’s budget as a blockbuster film. Two main characters dominate the story:

 Meet Capital Expenditure (CAPEX)

-CAPEX is the money you spend to buy or upgrade physical assets.
-Think of:
+CAPEX is the money spent to buy or upgrade physical assets that will benefit your business over the long term.
+Examples include:

 Say Hello to Operational Expenditure (OPEX)